Beatriz Santiago Muñoz: Career

 Beatriz Santiago Muñoz received an undergraduate degree from the University of Chicago in 1993 and an MFA in Film and Video from the School of the Art Institute of Chicago in 1997.
 She has been featured in numerous solo and group exhibitions during the past 15 years.

 Santiago Muñoz's first solo exhibition, The Black Cave, was presented in London in 2013.
 The exhibition featured two video projects, La Cueva Negra and Farmacopea, that explore how the Puerto Rican landscape has been influenced by the development of new infrastructure and tourism projects.
 La Cueva Negra focuses on the Paso del Indio, an indigenous burial site in Vega Baja, Puerto Rico.
 The site was accidentally uncovered during the construction of a highway twenty years ago.
 This video presents a dynamic history of the site through interviews with laborers, archeologists, and members of the surrounding community.
 Farmacopea sheds light on how the tourism industry has transformed and de-historicized the landscape of Puerto Rico.
 The film focuses on certain native toxic plant species, and the government's efforts to eradicate them.
 By focusing on the government's desire to render the landscape harmless, the film draws attention to how tourism is encourages the depiction of Puerto Rico as an idyllic and de-politicized Caribbean paradise.

-Ojos Para Mis Amigos, a video piece created bv Santiago Muñoz in 2014, explored the abandoned Roosevelt Roads Naval Station in Ceiba, Puerto Rico.
+Ojos Para Mis Enemigos, a video piece created bv Santiago Muñoz in 2014, explored the abandoned Roosevelt Roads Naval Station in Ceiba, Puerto Rico.
 The piece explored the displacement of families during the construction of the military base.
 During filming, Santiago Muñoz collaborated with Pedro Ortiz, a Ceiba resident whose family was displaced.
 The video follows several Ceiba residents, including Ortiz, and examines the lasting effects of military construction on the ability of residents to access land.